-Keep an eye on our homepage under Special Demonstrations to see when our Jacquard Team will be operating the Jacquard loom.
-It is generally demonstrated at least one-day per week during our summer season.
-Also be sure to check out our special event page at https://langpioneervillage.ca/see-do/events/ as there are weaving demonstrations on the Jacquard loom during many of our special events.
+Keep an eye on our homepage under Special Demonstrations to see when our Jacquard team will be operating the Jacquard loom.
+Also be sure to check out our special event page at https://www.langpioneervillage.ca/plan-your-visit/events/ as there are weaving demonstrations on the Jacquard loom during many of our special events.

 Do you do workshops?

 Yes.
 The workshops that we offer vary from year to year.
 To see what workshops we have scheduled, please visit https://langpioneervillage.ca/education/workshops/.

 How can I donate artifacts to the Museum?

 If you are interested in donating an artifact to the Museum, please visit our Donations page at https://www.langpioneervillage.ca/about/donations/ for a copy of our Intent to Donate Form and more information about what we require when submitting a donations request.

 Can you donate to our event?